KosmosisDire/TeammateRevive/README.md

 ## Description:

 Survivors can revive their fallen colleagues, but it comes at the price of their own health.
 A skull totem marks where the player died.
-Stand within the circle to begin, but stay at your own risk ;)
+Stand within the circle to begin, but stay at your own risk ;) <br> <br> All players need this mod

 <br>